Edward Nugee: Personal life

 In 1955, Nugee met and married Rachel Elizabeth Makower, who had worked as a code breaker at Bletchley Park during the Second World War.
-They had four sons, including Sir Christopher Nugee and Lt Gen Richard Nugee.
+They had four sons, including Sir Christopher Nugee and Lt-Gen Richard Nugee.

-Throughout his marriage he attended St John-at-Hampstead, serving latterly as member of the parochial church council.
-He was a Church Commissioner between 1990 and 2001 and on the Legal Advisory Commission of the General Synod dealing with issues of ecclesiastical law.
-He inherited from his parents the patronage of the parishes of East Farndon and Farlington and the joint parish of Wymering & Cosham, a responsibility he took seriously and discharged for the remainder of his life.
-He was also Chairman of the Board of Governors at Brambletye from 1972 until 1977, a member of the Radley College Council for 20 years until 1997, and a member and council member of the Huguenot Society of Great Britain and Ireland, through which he traced his family history back to Huguenot refugees in the 17th century.
+With his wife, he attended St John-at-Hampstead Church, latterly becoming a member of its Parochial Church Council.
+Nugee served as a Church Commissioner between 1990 and 2001 and on the Legal Advisory Commission of the General Synod dealing with issues of ecclesiastical law.
+Nugee inherited the family patronages of the livings of East Farndon, Farlington as well as the joint parish of Wymering & Cosham, a responsibility he took seriously and discharged for the remainder of his life.
+Chairman of the Board of Governors of Brambletye from 1972 until 1977, he also served on Radley College Council for 20 years until 1997, and as a council member of the Huguenot Society of Great Britain and Ireland, through which he traced the Nugee family's history back to Huguenot refugees in the 17th century.